-Feynman School opened in 2009 with eight children, two teachers, one classroom and countless dreams.
+Feynman School opened in 2010 with eight children, two teachers, one classroom and countless dreams.
 Our dream was simple.
 To give them room to grow.
 Their dreams were complex, tenacious, and boundless—as they are.
-Today, entering year eight, we are over 100 strong, and I marvel every day at our evolution, at their evolution as these young learners discover new things that they didn’t know yesterday, that we—as collective citizens of the world—didn’t know yesterday.
-And every morning, I can’t wait to see what they will do next, who they will continue to become, and how they will change the world in profound ways that we can’t even begin to imagine until they, with our guidance and nurturance, say, “Let’s imagine it.”
+Today, I continue to marvel every day at our evolution, at their evolution as these young learners discover new things that they didn’t know yesterday, that we—as collective citizens of the world—didn’t know yesterday.
+And every morning, I can’t wait to see what they will do next, who they will continue to become, and how they will change the world in profound ways that we can’t even begin to imagine until they, with our guidance and nurturance, say, “Let’s imagine it."

 ~Susan Gold, Co-Founder and Head of School